-- adaptability (ability to work in difficult situations)
+- Adaptability (ability to work under challenging situations).

 Skills you will need

-Bilingual skills are the most important qualification for an interpreter or translator.
+Bilingual skills are essential qualifications for an interpreter or translator.
 You probably already have those.
-There are other credentials you will need for certain jobs.
+There are other credentials you will need for specific jobs.

-A degree in English or your other language will help you get translating and interpreting jobs for large organizations.
+A degree in English or your other language will help you get jobs doing translation and interpreting for large organizations.
 Also, you can take some courses specifically about translating and interpretation.
 See the American Translators Association list of approved translation and interpretation schools.
-These courses do not certify you, but they do train in skills you will need to be good at your job.
+These courses do not certify you, but they provide you with the skills to be good at your job.

 You will need certification to work as an interpreter or translator in government, in law, or in healthcare.

-The US State Department and US intelligence services have their own tests and processes.
+- For Government interpreters and translators, the U.S. State Department and U.S. intelligence services have their tests and processes.